-- Rationalizing – Giving reasons, excuses and explanations to justify their using
+- Rationalizing – Giving reasons, excuses and explanations to justify their use

-- Minimization – Minimizing the seriousness of their problem.
-Acting like it’s not a big deal
+- Minimization – Minimizing the seriousness of their problem, i.e. acting like it’s not a big deal

-- Blaming – Placing the blame for the behavior on someone else or some event in their lives
+- Blaming – Placing the blame for the behavior on someone else or an event in their lives

-- Diversion – Changing the subject to avoid discussing their addiction or consequences
+- Diversion – Changing the subject to avoid discussing their addiction or its consequences

 If you recognize these symptoms in yourself or a loved one, seek help now.